 That's the average height of a human adult!

-The Philip J. Currie Dinosaur Museum breaks ground in Spring 2013 and will open its doors in Summer 2014.
+The Philip J. Currie Dinosaur Museum broke ground in Summer 2013 and will open its doors in Fall 2014.
 Set upon a 10-acre lot in Wembley, AB next to Highway 43, the facility will provide 41,000 sq. ft. of state-of-the-art, interactive space to explore.

 Thanks to the generosity of regional municipalities, the provincial government, industry, and private donors, the museum capital fund is at $23 million.
 The building is designed, exhibit design development is underway and education programs have already impacted over 4,200 students.
 There remains $7 million to be raised to finish the project.
 Please consider joining the team working to create this legacy.